Euphoria (Loreen song)

 "Euphoria" received critical acclaim from most music critics.
 Commercially, the song was an instant success both in Sweden and in the rest of Europe.
 It debuted at number twelve in Loreen's home country Sweden, before reaching number one, staying there for six weeks.
 The song has been certified 10 times Platinum, selling 400,000 copies there.
 Outside of Sweden, the song peaked at number one in 16 countries across Europe, the most chart-topping positions of any Eurovision winner.
 The song topped the Euro Digital Songs chart weeks after the competition.

 Background

+Conception

-The song was written by Thomas G:son, Peter Boström and produced by Boström and SeventyEight.
+"Euphoria" was written by Thomas G:son and Peter Boström, and was produced by Boström and SeventyEight.